+In this work we develop a recommendation system with build-in equity features.
+The goal of the system is to curate multiple art exhibits across an institutional campus with the explicit goal of boosting minority group preferences while also prioritizing the work of underrepresented artists.
+In this way, the work draws on Schelling's model which asserts the importance of out-of-group preferences in establishing diverse communities.
+These objectives are built into the system score through a cost function that establishes closeness between groups of queries and groups of items and optimizes score based on cost, thereby carrying out a version of locally constrained graph matching.

-On the one hand this optimization tool is highly effective in highlighting the glaring blind spots of artists collected in Tufts’ permanent art collection and can indeed function as a guide for future acquisitions.
-The history of collecting at Tufts is a short and passive one in that it has historically relied on gifts from alumni and would therefore tend to reflect those donors, who, following the historical demographics of the school, were and are majority white male.
+On the one hand, this optimization tool is highly effective in highlighting the glaring blind spots in a collection and can indeed function as a guide for future acquisitions.
+In this specific case of $\Dart$, the history of collecting at the institution is a relatively short and passive one in that it has historically relied on gifts from alumni and would therefore tend to reflect those donors, who, following the historical demographics of the school, were and are majority white male.

 On the other hand, curatorial work is multifaceted and the selection of artwork for campus spaces has to take into account a number of factors—from the basic logistics of security and direct sunlight (which will fade an artwork over time) to the content and subject matter of an artwork and its relevancy to the selected location.
 Similar to the methods used to leverage assignment priors in Section 3.2, we could add a penalty term to leverage curatorial preferences by building and artwork.
-For instance, it might be poor judgment to hang a small, intimate photograph of a nude figure in a large dining hall where the space was large and loud and 1000s of students passed each day.
+For instance, it might be poor judgment to hang a small, intimate photograph of a nude figure in a large dining hall where the space is large and loud and 1000s of students passed each day.
 The work would be subject to decay and fading from the light, possible damage from the proximity to the food, and the subject might not land well with a group of rowdy students after a long day, eating dinner.
 Installing artwork in public spaces – be they a large lawn or library wall – requires a sensitivity to context that needs to run from the pragmatic to the conceptual – while yes, taking into account the maker of the artwork and its capacity to reflect our campus diversity as effectively as humanly possible.